FreddyMutant/mesto/README.md

 There will be a project about places of Russia presented by cards.
 Website will look responsive on the most common screen resolutions.
-You can edit profile or add new card of place.
+You can edit your profile.
+Delete card or add new one.
 Like button will work aswell.

 **Resources**